MairaTariq16/cloud-resume-iac/README.md

-IaC for Cloud Resume Challenge (Azure) - Terraform
+IaC for Cloud Resume Challenge (Azure) using Terraform